mshenfield/subreddit_algebra/README.md

 * A "similar to" tab, instead of operators
 * A swap function might be nice, for the minus operator
 * Only show the first result, with an "= r/_", with a "Show More" that fades in results below it.
-* Link each result to the subreddit.
 * A shimmer across the results box and then a loading bar.
 Notifications if it takes more than 30 seconds.
 * "Help cover the cost of running this dumb site" link with accurate (verifiable?) information on site costs and a patreon account.
 * "Join the community of people who think this dumb site is cool"
+* Label "r/" to link to inputs
 ### Backend
 * Set up HTTPS
 * Add a second server